josedolz/HyperDenseNet_pytorch/README.md

 - Images have to be in nifti (.nii) format
 - You have to split your data into two folders: Training/Validation.
 Each folder will contain N sub-folders: N-1 subfolders that will contain each modality and GT, which contain the nifti files for the images and their corresponding ground truths.
 - In the runTraining function, you have to change the name of the subfolders to the names you have in your dataset (lines 128-131 and 144-147).
+- Image names should be the same across folders (e.g., )
 ## Current version
 - The current version includes HyperDenseNet for 2 and 3 modalities.
 As it is, the code runs the training for 3 modalities.
 We are working on making the code easier to quickly change between 2 and 3 (or more) modalities.
 If you cannot wait and want to use the 2-versions architecture, you can simply remove the the third folder from loading or sampling operations (i.e., moda_3_val) and call the model 'HyperDenseNet_2Mod' instead of the model 'HyperDenseNet'
 - Patch size, and sampling steps values are hard-coded.
 We will work on a generalization of this, allowing the user to decide the input patch size and the frequency to sample the patches.